-Join David Rivers for an in-depth discussion in this video Creating 3D shapes, part of PowerPoint 2013 Power Shortcuts.
+Join David Rivers for an in-depth discussion in this video Creating 3D shapes, part of PowerPoint 2013: Tips, Tricks, and Shortcuts.

 - One cool effect that is bound to grab the attention of your audience is to apply 3D affects to objects, such as graphical images that might be on your slide.
 They'll seem to pop off the slide.
 That's what we're going to do with our K.E. company info presentation we've been working on.
 Open up 0701 and go to Slide 8, you'll have exactly what I have.
 I've taken off the borders and the shadows for these images.
 They're flat images and we're going to create some effects beginning with this first one.
 So just give it a click to select it, and then go to the Format tab.